open-and-sustainable/prismaid/docs/installation-setup.md

 1. **Go Package**: Full functionality for Go-based projects.

+2. **Binaries**: Standalone executables for Windows, macOS, and Linux, requiring no coding skills.

-2. **Python Package** on PyPI: For integration in Python scripts and Jupyter notebooks.
+3. **Python Package** on PyPI: For integration in Python scripts and Jupyter notebooks.

-3. **R Package** on R-universe: Compatible with R and RStudio environments.
+4. **R Package** on R-universe: Compatible with R and RStudio environments.

-4. **Binaries**: Standalone executables for Windows, macOS, and Linux, requiring no coding skills.
+5. **Julia Package** from the Github repo: For integration in Julia workflows and Jupyter notebooks.

 ## Workflow Overview
 1. **AI Model Provider Account and API Key**: